Kate Lamb: Early life

-Education

-Lamb attended the United World College in Swaziland before returning to the UK to study for a degree in English and Drama at Bristol University.
-She also trained at the London Academy of Music and Dramatic Art (LAMDA).
+Lamb attended the Waterford Kamhlaba United World College of Southern Africa in Eswatini, before returning to the UK to study for a degree in English and Drama at Bristol University.
+She later also trained at the London Academy of Music and Dramatic Art (LAMDA).

 Career

 Lamb successfully auditioned for her role in Call the Midwife and, when asked to give herself a regional identity, decided to play nurse Delia Busby with a Pembrokeshire accent.
 Lamb's character has a lesbian relationship with Nurse Patsy (Emerald Fennell).
 After her character was knocked off her bicycle and left with an uncertain future at the end of her first series, she returned to the role in December 2015.
 In May 2017, however, it was announced that Lamb wouldn't return for the seventh series.